wvhefner/wvhefner.github.io/_pages/cv.md

 Education
 ======
-* M.A. in Intelligence and Security Studies (2027 expected)
+* M.A. in Intelligence and Security Studies, Augusta University (2027 expected)
 * M.S. in Information Technology, Illinois Institute of Technology
 * B.S. in Information Technology, Western Governors University